chendonna3/diabetes-categorization/README.md

 ###  Exploratory Data Analysis

-Three data sets were included
+Three data sets were included:
 - A full data set with the following number of patients:
     - 218,334 non-diabetic
     - 35,346 diabetic